johnontop/powcms/README.md

-POW CMS Demo
 Portable Offline Web CMS Demo - What You See Is What You Get

+If you are writing text for the web, this text editor might be perfect for you.
-View the online demo here.
+View the online demo of the Page Editor & Content Management System here. https://powcms.000webhostapp.com/
-https://powcms.000webhostapp.com/

 The worlds most popular HTML editor with more than 100 million users.